msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Increase Evasion from 6 to 7.
 * Increase Speed from 3 to 5.
 * Increase Heat Cap from 4 to 5.
-* Remove Regenerator and Scouring Swarm.
-* Add Regenerating Swarm Core Passive:
+* Add AP to Scouring Swarm's damage.
-    > Regenerating Swarm - Protocol
-    > The Balor deals 2 Kinetic AP damage to all hostile characters grappled by or adjacent to it.
-If it damages at least one character, it regains HP equal to 2+Grit.
-This action cannot be performed if the Balor is Exposed.
+* Change Regenerator's effect to the following:
+    > At the end of the Balor's turn, if it is not Exposed, it may regain HP equal to 2+Grit as a free action.
   * Regenerator is one of the biggest justifications for Balor's below-average stats outside of Hull.
 Unfortunately, this means that all of Balor's eggs are in the Hull basket, leaving it to try to shore up its numerable weaknesses and fall into a feast-or-famine playstyle where those weaknesses are threatened and it never regens, or those weaknesses are untouched and it becomes a monster.
-This change reduces the rate of regeneration and ties it to a melee striker playstyle (which also curtails some of the Artillery Balor abuse cases).
+This change removes the feature's Hull scaling and shifts its weaknesses to the Exposed status and effects that prevent free actions (like RAW Brace and Stun).
 * Change Hive Frenzy in the following ways:
-  1. Remove references to Regenerator and Scouring Swarm.
-  2. Double the damage of Regenerating Swarm, from 2 to 4 Kinetic AP.
-  3. Increase healing from Regenerating Swarm from 2+Grit to 4+Grit.
+  1. Change healing from Regeneration from 1/2 HP to 4+Grit.
+  * According to Reconus, the most egregious aspect of Regneration is when Hive Frenzy is restoring 1/2 the Balor's HP each turn.
+So, I just increase the HP it regains by 2 per round instead!
-  4. Additionally, hostile characters adjacent to the Balor are Shredded.
+  2. Additionally, hostile characters adjacent to the Balor are Shredded.
-  * Mostly accounting for Regenerating Swarm, but adding an extra benefit of Shredding adjacent enemies to bring home the Melee playstyle.
+  * Adding an extra benefit of Shredding adjacent enemies to encourage a CQC playstyle.

 #### Hive Drone